Gold (British radio network)

-Gold is a network of oldies radio stations in the United Kingdom, which was formed by the merger of the Capital Gold network and the Classic Gold network in August 2007.
+Gold Radio is a network of oldies radio stations in the United Kingdom, which was formed by the merger of the Capital Gold network and the Classic Gold network in August 2007.
+Most programming is broadcast from the Global Radio studios in Leicester Square, London.

 The station relaunched in March 2014 as a partly-automated service, broadcasting in fewer areas, after many of Gold's local AM/DAB frequencies were transferred to Smooth Radio.
-Most programming is broadcast from the Global Radio's studios in Leicester Square, London.
+The station ceased broadcasting on AM in London on 29 September 2023 leaving Manchester as the only area receiving Gold on analogue radio.
+On 12 April 2024 the Gold website posted that the final AM transmitter would close at the end of the month.

-As of December 2022, the network broadcasts to a combined weekly audience of 1.6 million, according to RAJAR.
+As of September 2024, the network broadcasts to a combined weekly audience of 1.8 million, according to RAJAR.

 History

 The Capital Gold network started in London in 1988 on Capital Radio's AM frequency, as the Government urged radio stations to end simulcasting (broadcasting the same programmes simultaneously on AM and FM) and threatened to remove one of their frequencies if simulcasting continued.
 The Classic Gold network was similarly formed from the AM transmissions of the former GWR Group's station licence areas.
 (Many of the FM pop stations to which the Gold stations were sister operations are themselves now part of the Heart or Capital networks.)

 The original presenters on the early incarnation of Capital Gold included Tony Blackburn, Kenny Everett and David Hamilton.
 The hiring of radio personalities to host networked shows continued to be a feature of the Capital Gold and Classic Gold networks as they grew, though following the 2014 relaunch Gold only had three presenters.